tjacobs/CarND-Path-Planning-Project/README.md

     }
 ```

-This simple path planning approach works surprisingly well, if there is a car in the lane where we want to change into, we simply hang back and a speed between half and full behind the slow car, and when a lane is available to change into, we change into it.
+This simple path planning approach works surprisingly well, as if there is a car in the lane where we want to change into, we simply hang back and a speed between half and full behind the slow car, and when a lane is available to change into, we change into it.

-I've also added an additional safety measure, where if the car ahead of us is less than 20m ahead of us, then we slow down to 20% speed.
-This helps when cars have cut us off and jumped in front of our car and other unexpected situations, so slow right down when a car is very close ahead of us.
+I've also added an additional safety measure, where if a car ahead of us is less than 20m ahead of us, then we slow down to 20% speed.
+This helps when cars have cut us off and jumped in front of our car and other unexpected situations, to slow right down when a car is very close ahead of us.

 You can see the lane changing in action here.